starhawking/python-terrascript/docs/tutorial.rst

 The example above is mostly a one-to-one adaptation of the HCL syntax.
 Let's make some changes to show how generating Terraform configurations through Python-Terrascript may help.

-* Define the Google Compute Image family and Google Compute Instance machine type at the beginning of the script so they are easier to change (lines X,X,X and X).
+* Define the Google Compute Image family and Google Compute Instance machine type at the beginning of the script so they are easier to change.
-* Reference an instance of the Python-Terrascript class ``terrascript.data.google_compute_image()`` as the boot disk image (line X)
+* Reference an instance of the Python-Terrascript class ``terrascript.data.google_compute_image()`` as the boot disk image.

 .. literalinclude:: examples/tutorial_data2.py
+   :emphasize-lines: 1,2,16,22,26

 Variable
 ~~~~~~~~